 A tripartite narthex was probably added during the renovations funded by Maria Palaiologina in the late 13th century.
 Its current plan is irregular, due to Ottoman-era extensions on its southern and western sides probably made in the eighteenth century perhaps to increase its size in order to house a larger congregation.
 As a result, only surviving Byzantine features of the church are the eastern and northern apses, the two northern bays of the narthex, and the dome of the naos.
 One dome of the original two-domed narthex also survives.
 There is a staircase leading to underground chambers.
 One of these is a barrel vaulted room, while the other chamber might have been part of the inner narthex and later served as an hagiasma (holy spring).
 It might have originally perhaps functioned Palaiologan tomb vaults.
 The Ottoman-era additions also include an exonarthex and pointed arches, along with its bell tower which was erected in 1892.
 While the artist Modestos is recorded as decorating the church at the end of the 13th century, the traces of mural paintings existing today are from the post-Byzantine era.

-Mosaic icon of Panagia Mouchliotissa (c. late 13th century)
+Mosaic icon of Panagia Mouchliotissa (possibly late 13th century)

 Photos from 1936 and 1938